bennybebo/Set-Card-Game/README.md

 # Set Game
 The Set game is a card game where player(s) try to identify sets of cards based on certain attributes.
-This README file provides information about the program, how to download and install it, and how to play the game.
+This README file provides information about what the program is, how to download and install it, and how to play the game.

 ## Table of Contents